endurantgames/cosmiclegends/src/classes/construct.md

 ## Skills

-You have the **Criminal** and **Explorer** skills, plus two additional skills of your choice.
+You have the **Engineer** and **Hacker** skills, plus two additional skills of your choice.

-Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.
+Whenever you make a roll that uses one of your skills, add 2 extra dice.

 ## Power Words